-Nissim Ezekiel and Night Of The Scorpion
+Nissim Ezekiel and a Summary of Night of the Scorpion

 The poem also generates layers of tension as the drama progresses.
 Look out for: